d12frosted/elpa-mirror/gnu/consult-readme.txt

     argument search across all buffers.
 The candidates are computed on demand based on the input.
 The command behaves like `consult-grep', but operates on buffers instead of files.
-  • `consult-multi-occur': Replacement for `multi-occur' which uses `completing-read-multiple'.
   • `consult-keep-lines': Replacement for `keep/flush-lines' which uses the current completion style for filtering the buffer.
 The function updates the buffer while typing.
 In particular `consult-keep-lines'